SFDO-Tooling/Metecho/docs/metecho-how-to.md

   ![retrieve dataset button](/docs/retrieve-dataset.jpg?raw=true)

 - Select the Default dataset, another existing dataset, or enter a custom name to create a new dataset.
+If you don't know what to choose, select the default dataset.
 - Begin typing to search for objects and fields to include or remove from the dataset.
   - Only 50 objects are displayed, but you can enter a term in the search box to